 Principle 3: Decision making and management

 Most of our decisions are made under delegation.
-Decisions on reports submitted to Council are made at monthly Council Meetings which are run according to our Local Law No. 11.
+Decisions on reports submitted to Council are made at monthly Council Meetings which are run according to our Governance Rules.

 Our decision-making is based on and guided by the Revenue and Rating Plan, the Annual Budget, Capital Works Program and Council Strategies.

 We are advised by community consultations, advisory committees, Council delegates and Council officers.